-- Be encouraging.
+- Be encouraging and positive.
 Make your child feel good about progress by consistently rewarding successes.

 - Eliminate bladder irritants.
-At night, start by eliminating caffeine (such as chocolate milk and cocoa).
+Start by eliminating caffeine (such as chocolate milk and cocoa).
 And if this doesn’t work, cut citrus juices, artificial flavorings, dyes (especially red) and sweeteners.
 Many parents don’t realize these can all irritate a child’s bladder.

 - Avoid thirst overload.
 If schools allow, give your child a water bottle so they can drink steadily all day.
 This avoids excessive thirst after school.

 - Constipation may be a factor.
 Because the rectum is right behind the bladder, difficulties with constipation can present themselves as a bladder problem, especially at night.
 This affects about one-third of children who wet the bed, though children are unlikely to identify or share information about constipation.

 - Don’t wake children up to urinate.
-Randomly waking up a child at night and asking them to urinate on demand isn’t the answer, either.
+Randomly waking up a child at night and asking them to urinate on demand isn’t the answer.
 It will only lead to more sleeplessness and frustration for the parent and child

 - An earlier bedtime.
 Often, children are deep sleepers because they’re simply not getting enough sleep.

 - Cut back on screen time, especially before bedtime.
 Improving sleep hygiene can help their minds slow down so they can sleep better.

-- Don’t resort to punishment.
-Getting angry at your child doesn’t help them learn.
+- Never resort to punishment.
+Getting angry at your child doesn’t help end bedwetting.
 The process doesn’t need to involve conflict.

 “Although there are medications (including a synthetic form of a hormone) that can address bedwetting, I don’t prescribe them unless a child was already put on the medication by another provider,” says Dr. Rhee.

 Dr. Rhee adds it’s also important to talk to your child to see if there is motivation to change.
 If they are motivated to change, a bed-wetting alarm can be the solution.